PrudhviRajGK/SENTINEL/README.md

 ### What is Sentinel?

-Sentinel (BRAMA) is an enterprise-grade AI cybersecurity platform that analyzes potential threats including:
+Sentinel is an enterprise-grade AI cybersecurity platform that analyzes potential threats including:
 - Malicious URLs and domains
 - Phishing emails and messages
 - Scam phone numbers